 Scope

 This document expands the SHAKEN framework, defining a Governance model and certificate management procedures for Secure Telephone Identity (STI) technologies.
+The Governance model identifies functional entities that have the responsibility to establish policies and procedures to ensure that only authorized entities are allowed to administer certificates within the VoIP network.
+However, the details of these functional entities in terms of regulatory control and who establishes and manages those entities is outside the scope of this document.

 Purpose

-This document introduces a Governance model and a certificate management architecture and related protocols to the SHAKEN framework [ATIS-1000074].
+This document introduces a Governance model and certificate management architecture and related protocols to the SHAKEN framework [ATIS-1000074].
 The Governance model defines recommended roles and relationships, such that the determination of who is authorized to administer certificates for VoIP networks can be established.
 This model includes sufficient flexibility to allow specific regulatory requirements to be implemented and evolved over time, minimizing dependences on the underlying mechanisms for certificate management.
 The certificate management architecture is based on the definition of roles similar to those defined in “Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile”, IETF RFC 5280.
 Per the SHAKEN framework, the certificates themselves are based on X.509 with specific policy extensions.
 The objective of this document is to provide recommendations and requirements for implementing the protocol specifications to support certificate management for the SHAKEN framework.

 Normative References